Gallery

 Overview

 This tutorial will help you deploy a simple flask app that displays a "Welcome to Gallery" splash screen, hosted on Elastic Beanstalk on your own infrastructure.
-You'll need to have a Gallery account linked with AWS (take a look at the AWS page to do that) and Github to get started.
+You'll need to have a Gallery account linked with AWS (take a look at the page to do that) and Github to get started.

 Create the Template